 We have modified aspects of our products since receiving regulatory clearance, but we believe that new 510(k) clearances are not required for these modifications.
 After a device receives 510(k) clearance or a PMA, any modification that could significantly affect its safety or effectiveness, or that would constitute a major change in its intended use, will require a new clearance or approval.
 The FDA requires each manufacturer to make this determination initially, but the FDA can review any such decision and can disagree with a manufacturer's determination.
-If the FDA disagrees with our determination not to seek a new 510(k) clearance or pre-market approval.
+If the FDA disagrees with our determination not to seek a new 510(k) clearance or PMA, the FDA may retroactively require us to seek 510(k) clearance or pre-market approval.
 The FDA could also require us to cease marketing and distribution and/or recall the modified device until 510(k) clearance or pre-market approval is obtained.
 Also, in these circumstances, we may be subject to significant regulatory fines or penalties.